 Dr. Ed Oldfield is our Neurosurgery Department's Research Director, with responsibility to assure that residents have optimal training and are competent independent investigators when they complete their training.

 Dr. Oldfield is also the site director for the joint NIH-UVA Neurosurgical Residency Program, which has the goal of training and educating future academic neurosurgical leaders with the ability to perform world-class neuroscience research.
 NIH-UVA residents spend half of their 7 year residency at UVA participating on the very active clinical service, and the other half at NIH pursuing research in a setting as creative, innovative, and well-equipped as one can imagine.

 Drs.
 Neal Kassell, Jeff Elias and Jason Sheehan are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, and movement disorders non-invasively.
-In February 2011, Dr. Elias used focused ultrasound in a clinical trial to treat a patient with Essential Tremor, and the patient responded favorably.
-It's believed to be the first intracranial therapeutic application of the technology in the world.
-Read more.
-The procedure was done in UVA's $8M Focused Ultrasound Center, the first such facility in the world.
-Read about UVA's initiative here and learn more about the exciting technology at www.fusfoundation.org/.
+Dr. Elias's clinical trial to treats patients with Essential Tremor is believed to have been the first intracranial therapeutic application of the technology in the world, and its favorable results have been published in the New England Journal of Medicine.
+Dr. Elias is currently enrolling patients in a trial to treat tremor-dominant Parkinson's and multiple other focused ultrasound trials are enrolling or in development.

 The neuro-oncology and spine areas are involved in most all major national clinical trials.
 Our clinical trials page has links to information about clinical trials led by our doctors and doctors across UVA.

 We are also active in other areas of research including Epilepsy, Parkinson's Disease, and more.

 UVA has world-class facilities that play a part in our research:

 - The first-of-its-kind $8M Focused Ultrasound Center.